Mr Tim Sinnett

-Tim is a Trauma and Orthopaedic Consultant at Chelsea and Westminster NHS Foundation Trust and the Lister Hospital, Chelsea Bridge Road.
+Tim is a Trauma and Orthopaedic Consultant at Chelsea and Westminster NHS Foundation Trust, King Edward VIIs Hospital, and the Lister Hospital, Chelsea.
 His high volume Adult Foot and Ankle practice is made up of all aspects of ankle, hindfoot, midfoot and forefoot pathology.
 He is an avid believer in patient empowerment and autonomy, especially when decisions regarding surgery are required.
-Ensuring a high quality patient journey from first assessment to full rehabilitation is at the heart of his practice.
+Ensuring a high-quality patient journey from the first assessment to full rehabilitation is at the heart of his practice.

 Heel pain, plantar fasciitis, Achilles tendon disorders, ankle arthritis, cartilage injuries, ankle ligament injuries, flat feet, os naviculare syndrome, bunions (hallux valgus), big toe arthritis (hallux rigidus), lesser toe deformities, plantar plate injuries, metatarsal fractures, calcaneal fractures, ankle fractures, tibial fractures, Sports injuries

 - Consultant Foot and Ankle Surgeon at Chelsea and Westminster NHS Foundation Trust since March 2017

 - High volume elective adult foot and ankle practice

 - Orthopaedic Trauma Lead for Chelsea and Westminster NHS Foundation Trust

 - Highly experienced in complex trauma of the foot and ankle

 - Honorary Senior Clinical Lecturer at Imperial College School of Medicine